danielfriis/danielfriis.github.io/_posts/2022-05-06-goals-are-not-strategy/2022-05-06-goals-are-not-strategy.md

 ---
 title: Goals are not strategy
 date: 2022-05-06 15:06:10 +02:00
+modified: 2022-05-09 15:29:10 +02:00
 tags: [strategy]
 description: There are many opinions about what strategy is and how to do it well.
 However, most people get it wrong.
 A good strategy should clearly and specifically define the obstacle of a situation and outline a set of coordinated actions to deal with that obstacle.
 image:
 published: true
 ---

 There are many opinions about what strategy is and how to do it well.
-However, most people get it wrong.
-Often, people don’t know where to draw the line between mission, vision, goals, objectives, and strategy.
-While I usually don’t care about semantics too much, it’s essential in this instance since [many strategies fail otherwise](https://hbr.org/2017/11/many-strategies-fail-because-theyre-not-actually-strategies).
-They fail because they are, in fact, not strategies.
+So many, in fact, that it’s easy to get confused.
+Researching online is not much help either; often, people don’t know where to draw the line between mission, vision, goals, objectives, and strategy.
+Yet, getting it right is vital to succeeding with your efforts since [most strategies fail](https://hbr.org/2017/11/many-strategies-fail-because-theyre-not-actually-strategies) because they are, in fact, not strategies.
+That’s why – for my own benefit if nothing else – I decided to write-up a simple and actionable description of what strategy is.

 From my experience, goals are most often confused with strategy.
-They may sound something like: “Our strategy is to become the leading software consultancy in the world”, which is a great aspiration, but nothing but wishful thinking without a proper plan.
+Someone might say: “Our strategy is to become the leading software consultancy in the world”, which is a great aspiration, but nothing but wishful thinking without a proper plan.
 The problem with such ‘strategies’ is that they don’t guide action and decision-making.

 A good strategy should clearly and specifically define the obstacle of a situation and outline a set of coordinated actions to deal with that obstacle.
-They should make it clear to everyone in the company what to do and - most importantly - what not to do.
+A good strategy should make it clear to everyone in the company what to do and - most importantly - what not to do.

 My take on strategy draws on the Situation-Complication-Resolution (SCR) framework by McKinsey and definitions from the book Good Strategy/Bad Strategy by Richard Rumelt, along with my own experiences on the matter.